samuelweiler/bulk-rr/README.md

    Interpretation of the Domain Name Pattern is described in detail in the "BULK Replacement" section.

+   The limit of 32 references is meant to simplify implementation details.
+It is largely but not entirely arbitrary, as it could capture every individual character of the text representation of a full IPv6 address.

    Replacement Pattern describes how the answer RRset MUST be generated for the matching query.
 It needs no length indicator because its end